1993 Latur earthquake: Impact

-The earthquake struck at 03:56 local time, when many residents were still celebrating a religious holiday.
-In Latur District, 817 of its 936 villages were affected; 374 villages were damaged in Osmanabad District.
+The earthquake struck at 03:56 AM local time, when many residents were still celebrating a religious holiday.
+In Latur District, 817 of its 936 villages were affected; 374 villages were damaged in Dharashiv District.
 Fifty-two villages were levelled.
 Estimates of the death toll range from 7,582 to over 11,000.
 In Killari, more than 1,200 people died and at least 2,847 homes were razed.
 Within the epicenter area, nearly all livestock were destroyed.
 The scale of death and destruction was considered disproportionately large for the moderate earthquake magnitude.
 Poor construction methods and rainy weather which preceded the earthquake contributed to the destruction.

 Relief efforts

 Several foreign and local donors reacted immediately to the tragedy by sending relief teams and rescue workers.
 Physicians and staff from Railway Hospital, Solapur and V.M.
 Medical College, Solapur were amongst the first to reach the site and assisted with treatment of the injured over the next several weeks.
 The first convoy of over 120 trucks laden with relief material such as tents, blankets, food and clothing, medical supplies and temporary shelters given by international donors departed from Mumbai at around 10am on 2 October 1993.
-42nd battalion of MIL, The Indian Army, State Reserve Police Force, Central Reserve Police Force and other law enforcement agencies rushed their personnel almost immediately after the quake, assuming there would be a greater number of casualties.
+42nd battalion of MIL, The Indian Army, State Reserve Police Force, Central Reserve Police Force and other law enforcement agencies and volunteer organizations like Rashtriya Swayamsevak Sangh (RSS) rushed their personnel almost immediately after the quake, assuming there would be a greater number of casualties.